GloverTheProgrammer/ClearVue/README.md

 ## Explore Our Project

-For more details and to see our work in action, visit our Website repository:
+For more details and to see our work in action, visit our landing page repository:

 [ClearVue Landing Page](https://clearvue.tech)